The best hotels in Livingstone

 October and November are the hot months, hitting 35-38°C on Mosi-oa-Tunya Road by midday.
 The falls shrink significantly by November and some sections near Knife Edge Bridge become inaccessible.
 Rates at Avani and David Livingstone Safari Lodge drop 20-25%, which makes it a reasonable time to visit if heat doesn't bother you.

-Livingstone's best neighborhoods
+Livingstone's best hotel regions

 The Zambezi Waterfront and Victoria Falls Rainforest zones are where you want to be.
 Town Centre is fine for budget travellers, but if you're here for the falls, don't stay 8 kilometres away from them.